-- Sound technical proposal that includes replicable interventions that benefit the target communities. - A proposed budget that is proportionate to the organization's proven administrative and financial management capacity. - Participatory monitoring and evaluation that will contribute to building a sense of ownership among the beneficiaries to promote the sustainability of the interventions. - The general list of required competencies
+- Sound technical proposal that includes replicable interventions that benefit the target communities. - A proposed budget that is proportionate to the organization's proven administrative and financial management capacity. - Level of proposed co-financing. - Participatory monitoring and evaluation that will contribute to building a sense of ownership among the beneficiaries to promote the sustainability of the interventions. - The general list of required competencies

-11. DIVERGENCE FROM PROPOSED CONCEPT
+10. DIVERGENCE FROM PROPOSED CONCEPT